TuckerRasbury/03_GenderData101/README.md

 _Description: Review the datasets (2) and take note of any areas of the data that may suffer from biases using terms from the "Examining Bias lesson section.
 Address the prompts._

 * Dataset #1: [Here](https://docs.google.com/spreadsheets/d/1AikInBFrKuBW9XmTS935RyzRIiDfJdwJgRw5yTQTNZs/edit?usp=sharing)
+  * Description: A local clinic's database system shut down.
+A clinic employee decided to gather data via Google Sheets instead of the usual secure system.
+This dataset was shared via email within clinic.
+  * Hypothetical Data Collector: Dr.Lopez
 * Dataset #2: [Here](https://docs.google.com/spreadsheets/d/15vNtkUuLm0F3m5kQK0j8RcaRqqRmIlGwNq-OBHH58i4/edit?usp=sharing)
+  * Description: A COVID-19 relief survey was sent via online link to households in a community in Chile.
+The link was sent during the weekend starting Friday at 5pm, to be completed by Monday.
+142 households responded out 843 households surveyed.
+  * Hypothetical Data Collector: Rumy

 #### Prompts
 1. Summarize in a list the types of biases found in the datasets.